NotWoods/gtfs-to-pouch/README.md

 ): (trip_id: string) => Promise<StopTime[]>
 ```
 Get the stop times associated with a trip, sorted by stop_sequence.
+Throws 404 error if no schedule is found.

 ```ts
 function stopTimesForStop(